lpatmo/git-training-notes/README.md

 If you do a branch merge when nothing has happened with the master branch, git will "fast forward" -- or pretend that you had committed some changes to the master branch.
 This is bad because you lose the ability to see all of the individual commits when you do a fast foward.
 For example, if we git merge a branch when no change to the master has bee made, and if we do `git lg`, it'll look like we created the branch changes directly on the master branch when we didn't really.
 So it's best forwrd to do a recursive, or "no fast forward" `--no-ff` merge.

 ####How do I resolve a merge conflict?
-1.
 ```
 git status
 ```

-2. Go into the file where the conflict exists and delete the lines git added.
+Next, go into the file where the conflict exists and delete the lines git added.
 Edit as appropriate.
 Since the commit message will be called "merge conflict resolved," don't try to add in new features; just resolve the conflict.

 A VIM trick: hit 'dd' before hitting 'I' to delete a entire line before going into INSERT mode.

-3. After you've saved your changes, type:
+After you've saved your changes, type:
 ```
 git add <FILENAME>
 ```

-4.
+... and then:

 ```
 git commit
 ```